 Designed with the flexibility to accommodate a variety of different port end configurations, the Heavy Duty Receptacle is ideal for virtually any type of connection required for high-volume CNG filling.
 And it is MADE IN THE USA.

 Contact Anthony Mistretta, Product Sales Manager, Quick Couplings Division, Parker Hannifin at 763-544-7781 or email Anthony.email@example.com to learn more about our new Heavy Duty Receptacle for CNG fast–fill applications, as well as our selection of receptacles designed for time-fill applications.

-Join Parker at booth 637 during the ACT Expo Apr 30, 2018 - May 3, 2018, at the Long Beach Convention Center Long Beach, California, USA, to learn about our proven, multi-technology subsystems and components in fluid management, motion and fluid control and filtration.
-Parker has the largest offering of industry certified natural gas products.
+Join Parker at booth 747 during ACT Expo on April 24 -25th, 2019 at the Long Beach Convention Center, California, to learn about our proven, multi-technology subsystems and components in fluid management, motion and fluid control and filtration.
+We have the largest offering of industry certified natural gas products.
 Our CNG solutions provide faster development, improved service life, reduced risk, and greater value.

 Contributed by Doug Hopson, product design engineer, Quick Coupling Division, Parker Hannifin.

 Related and helpful information: